roopemyller/kayttis-miniprojects/README.md

 ### Project 2: Unix Utilities (@roopemyller and @dtuukkanen)

+GitHub Copilot (Claude 3.5 Sonnet, Claude 3.7 Sonnet and Claude 4 Sonnet) was used to create and help with the project code as well as give ideas of how to do certain things with C.

 ### Project 4: Kernel Hacking (@roopemyller)

 GitHub Copilot (Claude 3.5 Sonnet) was used to help me understand the xv6-riscv source code and give me ideas of how to do certain things in C language.